danielbarnes175/danielbarnes175/README.md

 ### What brings you here?

 ***Looking to check out projects I've worked on?***
-If you're not here to check out anything specific, the pinned repos are always a good place to start.
-If you're looking for the complete list of what I've worked on, check out the following:
+:point_right: If you're not here to check out anything specific, the pinned repos are always a good place to start.

-[Projects List](https://www.developinspirecreate.com/links) - A list of all the projects I've created.

-***Looking for more detailed writeups of all the projects I've worked on?***
+***Looking to see my experience?***
-:point_right: Check out my [portfolio](https://danielbarnes175.github.io/portfolio/).
+:point_right: Check out my [resume](https://danielbarnes175.github.io/resume/).

 ***Looking for fun facts about me?***
 :point_right: I have a bunch of them, but my most fun fact is that I love to sing and write songs about ramen.